 Paramount has a written environmental work practice respecting waste management and control that applies to all Paramount employees, contractors and visiting personnel working on Paramount premises and work sites.
-The purpose of the practice is to ensure that Paramount is compliant with applicable regulations respecting the tracking and handling of wastes, including ensuring that: (i) correct waste classification is completed; (ii) the capabilities and limitations of possible waste treatment and/or disposal facilities are known; (iii) accurate and complete waste documentation and manifesting is maintained; (iv) waste carriers and receivers are informed of the waste properties; and (v) requisite approvals and operations are in place for any on-site handling, treatment and disposal method.
+The purpose of the practice is to achieve compliance with applicable regulations respecting the tracking and handling of wastes, including ensuring that: (i) correct waste classification is completed; (ii) the capabilities and limitations of possible waste treatment and/or disposal facilities are known; (iii) appropriate waste documentation and manifesting is maintained; (iv) waste carriers and receivers are informed of the waste properties; and (v) requisite approvals and operations are in place for any on-site handling, treatment and disposal method.